01-edu/public/subjects/ai/nlp-spacy/README.md

 # Natural Language processing with Spacy

-Spacy is a natural language processing (NLP) library for Python designed to have fast performance, and with word embedding models built in, it’s perfect for a quick and easy start.
+`spaCy` is a natural language processing (NLP) library for Python designed to have fast performance, and with word embedding models built in, it’s perfect for a quick and easy start.
 I don't need to detail what spaCy does, it is perfectly summarized by spaCy in this article: **spaCy 101: Everything you need to know**.

 Today, we will learn to use a pre-trained embedding to convert a text into a vector to compute similarity between words or sentences.
 Remember, embeddings translate large sparse vectors into a lower-dimensional space that preserves semantic relationships.
 Word embeddings is a technique where individual words of a domain or language are represented as real-valued vectors in a lower dimensional space.
 The BoW representation's dimension depends on the size of the vocabulary.
 But it can easily reach 10k words.
 We will also learn to use NER and Part-of-speech.
 NER allows to identify and segment the named entities and classify or categorize them under various predefined classes.
 Part-of-speech is a special label assigned to each token (word) in a text corpus to indicate the part of speech and often also other grammatical categories such as tense, number (plural/singular), case etc.